Sale of Clare FM and Tipp FM stake to Radio Kerry collapses

 The firm paid dividends last year of €270,000 and this followed a dividend payout of €270,000 in 2017.

-Clare FM and Radio Kerry didn’t respond to a request to comment on the comments by Mr Jones today.
+Clare FM and Radio Kerry didn’t respond to a request to comment on the statements by Mr Jones on Wednesday.